 Our merino flock is based on indexed ewes from Geelong Park and Roxby.
 We have an open nucleus of selected ewes used for individual matings, to breed rams.
 Semen from top ranking rams has been used occasionally to enhance our breeding program.
 Using a data manager and Mackinnon Project, University of Melbourne consultant we make targeted breeding decisions using an internal index similar to (5%+SS) and provide validated indexes for clients when selecting rams (SGA FP, MP, FP+, MP+ etc).
 We sell rams privately from February and have sold semen to WA, QLD, SA and Victorian clients.

-Breeding Objective: to hold micron (adult average 17.5) and increase staple strength and fleece weight (>6kgs adult average) whilst continuing to select sound, solid, fertile sheep.
+Breeding Objective: to hold micron (adult average 17), increase staple strength and fleece weight (>6kgs adult average) whilst continuing to select bright wool and sound fertile sheep.

 As such we consistently have soft handling, sound, bright wool that is keenly sought.
-The successful bidder for our wool is usually New England Wool (Successori Reda Spa and Vitale Barberis Canonico Spa, Italy) or Schneider Group.
-They are leading names in the processing and trading of fine wool and providing superior and consistent product.
+We usually achieve the top sale price by micron at auction sales and fill specific contracts.
+The successful bidders for our wool are leading names in the processing and trading of fine wool and providing superior and consistent product.

-To ensure that we maintain our disease free status we have kept a closed flock since 2003 with new genetics only being obtained through (frozen semen) artificial insemination.
+To ensure we maintain our disease free status we have kept a closed flock since 2003 with new genetics only being obtained through artificial insemination (frozen semen).